aya49/202105_sfu_cmpt_127/labs/06/README.md

 ## Guide

-The supplied header file `point_array.h` defines the following structures to represent points in 3D space, and an array to contain them, similar to examples you have seen before:
+The supplied header files `p1point.h` and `p2point.h` define the following structures to represent points in 3D space, and an array to contain them, similar to examples you have seen before:

 ```C
 typedef struct point {